Jacob Black: Breaking Dawn

 Jacob returns after an absence of several weeks to attend Bella and Edward's wedding in Breaking Dawn.
 Though described as being still visibly pained by her decision, he tells Bella that he wants her to be happy.
 Bella tells him that she and Edward plan to have a normal honeymoon before she becomes a vampire.
 Jacob becomes enraged, because he knows that Edward's vampire strength could kill her.
 Sam and the rest of the pack stop him before he phases into wolf form and gets into a fight with Edward.

 When Bella and Edward return from their honeymoon, Jacob becomes the narrator of the story for several chapters, during which he learns that she is pregnant with Edward's half-human, half-vampire baby and is extremely ill.
 When Jacob informs the pack of Bella's pregnancy, their leader Sam Uley plans an attack on the Cullens in order to kill Bella and her unborn child because of the threat he believes the child presents.
 Jacob, who feels that the Cullens are innocent, fights back against Sam and leaves the pack.
 Fulfilling his birthright as Alpha wolf, he is joined in a new pack by Seth and Leah Clearwater, who aid Jacob in protecting the Cullens.
 After the birth of Renesmee Carlie Cullen, Edward and Bella's daughter, Jacob "imprints" - an involuntary response in which a wolf finds his soulmate - on her.
 Afterward, Jacob is completely over Bella, and they remain close friends.
 The relationship between Jacob and the Cullens is also dispelled, and he and Edward come to view each other as friends after Jacob emotionally bonds with Renesmee.

 Characterization

 Physical appearance

-Wolf form: Jacob's wolf form is that of a large russet brown wolf.
-He has equivalent abilities to his brothers.
-He is shown to be very intelligent in both reasoning and coordinating others.
-He is the second largest wolf in the pack.

-Human form: In the first film, Jacob has a very skinny physique that undergoes major physical changes by the second film.
-Being a werewolf, Jacob develops a massive physique.
-He is able to lift heavy objects that no human is capable of picking up, such as a dirt bike he easily picked up from his father's truck.
-After becoming a wolf, he cuts off his long hair and gets the Quileute tattoo on his upper right arm.
+In Twilight Jacob is described as having russet-colored skin, dark deep set eyes, and long black hair.
+When Bella Swan first sees Jacob, she describes him as having a "pretty face" and a "childish" round chin despite his tall stature.
+While he is initially described as having a lanky build, Jacob becomes toned and muscular after discovering his shape-shifting powers in New Moon.
+He also crops his long black hair short.
+He grows his hair to chin length in Eclipse in an attempt to appeal to Bella, however his hair is once again cut short in Breaking Dawn.
+When he shape shifts, Jacob is described as a large reddish brown wolf with "dark, nearly black" eyes.